Skip to content

 To qualify for ALPS, parent must submit an application and students take two standardized assessments.

-Applications are posted on this website each year in October.
+Applications are posted on this website in October each year.
 The application will contain the main testing dates for the given year.
 Please visit ALPS Testing for more details on the assessment process.

 Will my child have to re-test every year?